cmsc-vcu/cmsc508-fa2023-prj-nutritionplan-group27/src/README.md

-# Readme file for this folder.
+# SRC Folder

 ## Title
 Nutrional Database sql files

 ## Project Description
-This folder houses all the information regarding the sql files we used to create the database.
+This folder houses all the information regarding the sql files we used to create the database as well as the python files used to create the server.

 ## Table of Contents
-1. routes
+1. api
-    - create.py, delete.py, goals.py, mealplans.py, recipes.py, update.py, users.py
+    - send.py, server.py, routes
 2. sql
     - ddl.sql, dml.sql